petruse4ka/petruse4ka/README.md

 ---

-- 🎓 **Mastered the art of business!** I hold a Master's degree in International Business from Tilburg University.
+- 🎓 **Business connoisseur!** I hold a Master's degree in International Business from Tilburg University.

 - 🌱 **Currently Mastering:** JavaScript.
 Slowly but surely, I’m becoming a guru of `console.log()`!